emmabritton/pixel-graphics-lib/README.md

 # Graphics Lib

-This is a simple wrapper around [Pixels](https://github.com/parasyte/pixels), designed to be used with [Buffer Graphlics Lib](https://github.com/emmabritton/buffer-graphics-lib)
+This is a simple wrapper around [Pixels](https://github.com/parasyte/pixels), designed to be used with [Buffer Graphics Lib](https://github.com/emmabritton/buffer-graphics-lib)

 ## Usage